-- Be in acknowledgement of their problems and mistakes and have the willingness to be lead and taught through the Bible and our biblical counselors.
+Be in acknowledgement of their problems and mistakes and have the willingness to be lead and taught through the Bible and our biblical counseling.

-- Submit to a Washington State Patrol background check.
+Submit to a Federal background check.
 We cannot accept convicted sex offenders; however we do have places to recommend.